 Divorce coaches work with couples through arbitration.
 According to the International Academy of Collaborative Professionals (IACP), they should be licensed marriage therapists or mental health counselors, or they should have a doctoral degree.
 Minimal special divorce training is also required.

 |Required education||Marriage and Family Therapy (MFT), or other mental health/social work license, or Ph.D., or Psy.D.|

 |Projected Job Growth* (2018-2028)||8% (for arbitrators, mediators, and conciliators)|

 |Median Annual Salary* (2018)||$62,720 (for arbitrators, mediators, and conciliators)|

 Source *U.S. Bureau of Labor Statistics

 Job Description for Divorce Coaches

-A divorce coach is a type of marriage and family councilor trained to specifically handle the psychological aspects of the divorce process.
+A divorce coach is a type of marriage and family counselor trained to specifically handle the psychological aspects of the divorce process.
 Divorce coaches don't give legal advice or traditional psychotherapy, but instead help both parties deal with emotional problems that can arise in order to make the process as painless as possible.
 Most divorce coaches work within the guidelines of the International Academy of Collaborative Professionals (IACP), an organization that helps mental health and legal professionals prevent and resolve conflict.

-Divorce coaches are problem-solvers who use their background in counseling to mediate and establish a respectful solution to divorce problems.
+Divorce coaches are problem solvers who use their background in counseling to mediate and establish a respectful solution to divorce problems.
 Above all, it is the duty of the divorce coach to keep both parties in collaborative discourse, avoiding the court system and understanding all the material and emotional needs of clients.
 According to the goals established by the IACP and their collaborative divorce system, a divorce coach must: